borkarchetan/JOKER/Algorithms/3. Graph Algorithms/Prim's Algorithm/JS.md

-Sure!
-Let's explore Prim's Algorithm, its JavaScript implementation, output, time complexity, space complexity, and a summary.
+*Let's explore Prim's Algorithm, its JavaScript implementation, output, time complexity, space complexity, and a summary.*

-Prim's Algorithm (Minimum Spanning Tree):
+# Prim's Algorithm (Minimum Spanning Tree):

-Prim's Algorithm is a greedy algorithm used to find the minimum spanning tree (MST) of a connected, undirected graph with weighted edges.
-The MST is a subgraph that includes all the vertices of the original graph while minimizing the total edge weight.
-Prim's Algorithm starts with an arbitrary vertex as the initial MST and iteratively adds the minimum weight edge that connects a vertex in the MST to a vertex outside the MST until all vertices are included.
+-   Prim's Algorithm is a greedy algorithm used to find the minimum spanning tree (MST) of a connected, undirected graph with weighted edges.
+-   The MST is a subgraph that includes all the vertices of the original graph while minimizing the total edge weight.
+-   Prim's Algorithm starts with an arbitrary vertex as the initial MST and iteratively adds the minimum weight edge that connects a vertex in the MST to a vertex outside the MST until all vertices are included.

-JavaScript Implementation:
+**`JavaScript Implementation:`**

 ```javascript
 class Graph {